Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Solution

-- Bleed brake system: Remove all air bubbles from system
+- Bleed brake system: Remove all air bubbles from all four corners

-- Replace brake fluid: Use fresh DOT 4 brake fluid
+- Replace brake fluid: Use fresh DOT 4 fluid; old fluid absorbs moisture and lowers boiling point

 - Fix leaks: Replace worn seals or damaged brake lines

-- Master cylinder service: Replace if internal seals fail
+- Master cylinder service: Replace if internal seals bypass — not a repairable item on most Fiestas

 DIY Difficulty: Medium | Time: 1-2 hours